-On April 17, 2014, BEOC informed SOCAR that TPR2, as required under the ERDPSA, was achieved on March 31, 2014.
+Our ability to fund the capital requirements of the project also depend on the other partners in the project meeting their contractual commitments.
+At present, Baghlan has defaulted on their obligations for funding their 2/3 interest in BEL, and we await the results of the ongoing auction of this interest to a new partner.
+Also, on April 17, 2014, BEOC informed SOCAR that TPR2, as required under the ERDPSA, was achieved on March 31, 2014.
 TPR2 refers to Target Production Rate 2 whereby BEOC must maintain a daily production rate for 30 consecutive days equal to 2 times the average 2008 production rate, that target rate being 9,258 boe/d.
 With that obligation met, SOA, with a 20% interest in the Bahar project, was obligated to begin paying its share of project costs April 1, 2014.
 The repayment of Bahar Energy for the carry ("Carry 1") of SOA's share of expenditures since the effective date through March 31, 2014 began at the same time with amounts due currently being recouped from SOA's share of petroleum revenues attributable to operating and capital cost recovery.
-SOA, however, has failed to meet its obligation to fund the 20% share of Bahar project expenditures from the April 1, 2014 effective date.
+SOA, however, has not met its obligation to fund the 20% share of Bahar project expenditures from the April 1, 2014 effective date.

-Capital structure (US\$000's) September 30, 2014 December 31, 2013 Working capital (1) 3,537 1,734 Long term loan, convertible debt and shareholders' equity 63,307 46,924 Ratios of working capital to long term loan, convertible debt and shareholders' equity (2) 6% 4%
+Capital structure (US\$000's) December 31, 2014 December 31, 2013 Working capital (1) (1,466) 1,734 Long term loan, convertible debt and shareholders' equity 57,674 46,924 Ratios of working capital to long term loan, convertible debt and shareholders' equity (2) (3%) 4%